ofajs/ofa-v4-docs/docs/en/docs/create-component/index.md

   </button>

   <script>
-    // Do not use import
-    // import data from './other/module.mjs';
+    export default {

-    // Component name to be registered, if tag attribute is not defined, the registered component name will be the same as the file name export const tag = 'simple-button';
+      tag: 'simple-button' // Component name to be registered, if the tag property is not defined, the registered component name remains the same as the filename

-    export default async ({load}) => {
-      // Reference other modules
-      // const data = await load("./other/module.mjs");
     }
   </script>
 </template>